Cedric van der Gun: Utrecht (first spell)

-At the start of the 2008–09 season, Van Der Gun was sidelined for four months when he suffered a heel injury.
+At the start of the 2008–09 season, Van der Gun was sidelined for four months when he suffered a heel injury.
 By late–October, Van Der Gun made a recovery from his injury and returned to training.
 He made his first appearance of the season against Heracles Almelo on 2 November 2008, coming on as a second half substitute, and scoring his first goal of the season, in a 2–0 win.
-Since returning from injury, Van Der Gun regained his first team place, starting out as FC Utrecht's first choice striker.
-He then scored three more goals by the end of the year, coming against Vitesse, NEC Nijmegen and Roda JC.
-His fifth goal of the season came on 25 January 2009 against Sparta Rotterdam, as well as, FC Utrecht's first goal of the game, in a 3–3 draw.
+Since returning from injury, Van der Gun regained his first team place, starting out as Utrecht's first choice striker.
+He then scored three more goals by the end of the year, coming against Vitesse, NEC and Roda JC.
+His fifth goal of the season came on 25 January 2009 against Sparta Rotterdam, as well as, Utrecht's first goal of the game, in a 3–3 draw.
 A week later on 4 February 2009, Van Der Gun scored a hat–trick for the club, as they won 3–0 against De Graafschap.
 He scored his ninth goal of the season, as well as, setting up the first goal of the game, in a 2–0 win against Willem II on 13 February 2009.
-However, Van Der Gun suffered a hamstring injury and was substituted in the 80th minute, as FC Utrecht drew 0–0 against Roda JC on 8 March 2009.
+However, Van der Gun suffered a hamstring injury and was substituted in the 80th minute, as Utrecht drew 0–0 against Roda JC on 8 March 2009.
 After the match, it was announced that he would be sidelined for a month.
-It wasn't until on 24 April 2009 when Van Der Gun made his return to the starting line–up against Vitesse and played the whole game, as the club lost 6–1.
+On 24 April 2009, Van der Gun made his return to the starting line–up against Vitesse and played the whole game, as the club lost 6–1.
 In the last game of the season, he scored his tenth goal of the season, in a 1–1 draw against Heracles Almelo.
-Van Der Gun played both legs of the play–offs round against FC Groningen, as FC Utrecht lost 7–3 on aggregate.
+Van Der Gun played both legs of the play–offs round against Groningen, as Utrecht lost 7–3 on aggregate.
 At the end of the 2008–09 season, he was able to put his skills to the test when he scored ten goals in twenty–three matches in all competitions.

-It was announced on 4 March 2009 that Van Der Gun would be leaving FC Utrecht and was keen on playing abroad.
+It was announced on 4 March 2009 that Van der Gun would be leaving Utrecht and was keen on playing abroad.

 Swansea City

-On 10 September 2009, Van Der Gun signed a one-year contract with Swansea City with a 12-month extension option.
+On 10 September 2009, Van der Gun signed a one-year contract with Swansea City with a 12-month extension option.
 This was his first period in the United Kingdom.
 Manager Paulo Sousa said: "I am delighted to bring Cedric in.
 He is a player with a lot of experience, who likes to take on players and has very good technique.
 He is a good finisher as well and I expect his quality to help the team improve as an attacking unit.
 I hope he will score some goals too and help us win games.
 He knows Swansea well and he knows the football we play here, which is good.
 The fact he wanted to play in England really did help us seal the deal."